Visit the Galleries

 Stroll through the different galleries to see American and European art ranging from the Renaissance to current day.
-Learn about the museum’s origins in the Currier History Gallery and enjoy the Currier’s extensive collections of paintings, sculpture, furniture, glass and ceramics throughout the museum.
+Enjoy the Currier’s extensive collections of paintings, sculpture, furniture, glass and ceramics.

 Whether you are just beginning to explore your artistic side or you want to perfect your technique, the Art Center offers something for you.
 With a full range of studio classes, along with school vacation and summer art camps, the Art Center has programs for all ages.

 Join us for lunch!
 Lunch at the Café doesn’t require Museum admission.